Skip to main content

 Scroll through the integrations, or click into the "Automation" tab to select Eloqua.

-From the Eloqua integrations page, click “Set up” to go through the login flow and connect your account.
+From the Eloqua integrations page, click “Connect” to go through the login flow and connect your account.

 Optional Custom Objects